By Niklas Schmidt e Eva Stadler | Wolf Theiss

 In the case of non-resident companies that are members of a tax group, only negative income of such companies is attributed to the top-tier company, and only on a pro rata basis (this makes the use of foreign losses possible; note that this is only of a temporary nature, with a claw-back provision applying).

 Outlook and conclusions

-Austria, as a wealthy and sophisticated jurisdiction with a stable political system in the centre of the EU, will remain a strong candidate for inward investment from Brazil for years to come.
+Austria, as a wealthy and sophisticated jurisdiction with a stable political system in the center of the EU, will remain a strong candidate for inward investment from Brazil for years to come.